johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	[Breaking bread] and
 -	[Prayer].

-The first two are incorporated within MPD handbooks, by design.
-The second two aspects represent important forms of empowerment for disciples and should be incorporated by facilitators as they are lead by the Holy Spirit.
+Teaching and fellowship are incorporated within MPD, by design.
+Breaking bread and prayer represent important aspects of empowerment for disciples, to be incorporated by facilitators as they are led by the Holy Spirit.

 #### Teaching ####

-As explained, [MPD Handbooks] are intentionally formulated to facilitate and stimulate group learning and discussion, based upon topical studies.
+As explained, [MPD Handbooks] are intentionally formulated to facilitate and stimulate group learning and discussion based upon topical studies.

 -	In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should go through it carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.